avo-hq/docs.avohq.io/docs/2.0/resources.md

 end
 ```

-From this config, Avo will infer that the resource's model will be the `Post` model.
+From this config, Avo will infer a few things like the resource's model will be the `Post` model and the name of the resource si `Post`.
+But all of those inferred things are actually overridable.

+### Fields

+`Resource` files tell Avo what models should be displayed in the UI, but not what kinds of data they hold.
+You do that using fields.
-You can add more fields to this resource below the `id` field.
+One can add more fields to this resource below the `id` field using the `field DATABASE_COLUMN, as: FIELD_TYPE, **FIELD_OPTIONS` signature.

 ```ruby{5-15}
 class PostResource < Avo::BaseResource